Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic

 \subsection{Parameters estimated from last millennium simulations}

 We use Bayesian inference to fit the stochastic two-box EBM to GMST simulations from CMIP5 models and AR5 EMICs (section~\ref{sec:data}).
-Table~\ref{tab:table1} shows the best estimates, that is the posterior means, and 95\% CIs of $\theta=(\lambda_1, \lambda_2, w_1, T_0, F_0)$ as well as the SD $\sigma_I$ of the internal variability $T_{1,I}(t)$.
-Across all simulations, the short-term feedback $\lambda_1$ varies between $1.92$ and $0.23$ yr$^{-1}$, spanning the full prior range between six months and five years.
-The long-term feedback $\lambda_2$ varies between $0.19$ and $0.01$ yr$^{-1}$, corresponding to characteristic timescales of approximately five to one hundred years.
+Table~\ref{tab:table1} shows the best estimates, that is the posterior means, and 95\% CIs of $\theta=(\lambda_1, \lambda_2, w_1, C_1, T_0, F_0)$ as well as the SD $\sigma_I$ of the internal variability $T_{1,I}(t)$.
+Across all simulations, the short-term response parameter $\lambda_1$ varies between 1.91 and 0.31 yr$^{-1}$, spanning the full prior range between six months and five years.
+The long-term response $\lambda_2$ varies between $0.19$ and $0.01$ yr$^{-1}$, corresponding to characteristic timescales of approximately five to one hundred years.

 Differences between AR5 EMICs and CMIP5 models are most pronounced for $\lambda_1$.
-CMIP5 simulations exhibit larger CIs and inter-model differences, while most EMICs show similar $\lambda_1$.
-The weight $w_1>0.5$ is larger than $w_2=1-w_1$, emphasizing the relative importance of the fast compared to the slow feedback. $w_1$ is closer to unity for AR5 EMICs than for CMIP5 models.
+CMIP5 simulations exhibit larger CIs and inter-model differences, while AR5 EMICs show similar $\lambda_1$, except for CLIMBER 2 (mean) and LOVECLIM (E1 and mean).
+The weight $w_1>0.5$ is typically larger than $w_2=1-w_1$, emphasizing the relative importance of the fast compared to the slow response. $w_1$ often is closer to unity for AR5 EMICs than for CMIP5 models.
 CLIMBER2 (mean) shows exceptionally large $\lambda_1$ and small $w_1$.
+The heat capacity $C_1$ varies from 4.7 to 10.96 $\mathrm{Wyrm^{-1}K^{-1}}$.
+It spans the full prior range for both AR5 EMICs as well as CMIP5 models and shows no strong dependence on other parameters.
 The initial temperature $T_0$ is well constrained and close to zero.
-Inter-model differences are greatest in $F_0$ and linked to varying temperature amplitudes at the beginning of the time series with respect to the mean (Fig.~\ref{fig:fit_supp}).
-The SD $\sigma_I$ of the internal variability from CMIP5 models lies between 0.09 and 0.15 K and is larger than for AR5 EMICs (0.02 to 0.09 K).
+Inter-model differences are also large for $F_0$ and linked to varying temperature amplitudes at the beginning of the time series with respect to the mean (Fig.~\ref{fig:fit_supp}).
+The SD $\sigma_I$ of the internal variability from CMIP5 models lies between 0.09 and 0.15 K and is larger than for AR5 EMICs (0.01 to 0.09 K).